 Two versions of the job

 In the other version, some behavior analysts become behavioral engineers.
 That title should not mean a clinician who knows how to ask ChatGPT for a task analysis.
 It means someone who understands behavior analysis deeply enough to know what must be measured, and understands modern tools well enough to make the measurement real.
-They know that a topography detector is not a functional analysis.
+They know that a form-based classifier is not a functional analysis.
 They know why treatment integrity matters.
 They know when data density is meaningful and when it is noise dressed as precision.
 They can look at an AI-generated pattern and ask the behavior-analytic question: what environmental relation would make this useful?

 That kind of clinician has to come from a different training pathway.
-Baer, Wolf, and Risley's warning applies directly here:14 techniques without generative principles can be repeated, but they cannot adapt when the problem changes, and they cannot produce new techniques when the tools do.
+Baer, Wolf, and Risley's warning applies directly here:16 techniques without generative principles can be repeated, but they cannot adapt when the problem changes, and they cannot produce new techniques when the tools do.
 A behavioral engineer is only as useful as the principles they can reason from.
 The field that wants more of these clinicians has to train people in the generative science — not a branded curriculum — deeply enough to build from it.
 That means conceptual systems alongside computational literacy: enough understanding of the principles to know what the measurement should look like, and enough fluency with modern tools to help build it.
 Neither half is optional.
 A clinician with deep principles and no tools designs measurement that never ships.
 A clinician with tools and no principles builds fast, confident instruments that measure the wrong things.

 That is the clinician I would want when a family I cared about needed a behavior analyst.
 That person is hard to find in ABA right now.